-All children that have medical conditions ie: diabetes, Asthma, seizures etc. are required to complete an individualized plan and read the Policy so that the best possible care can be provided.
+All children that have medical conditions i.e. skin conditions, diabetes, Asthma, seizures etc. are required to complete an individualized plan and read the Policy so that the best possible care can be provided.

 Standard First Aid & Infant/child CPR